 Results

-After running a 2 week experiment, the drone camera increased 24.6% of overall video captures and 6.5% of overall time spent.
+After running a 2 week experiment, the drone camera drove a 24.6% increase in video captures and a 6.5% lift in time spent.
 As a result, we decided to launch the feature publicly.

 Analyses file management system hero